prescottbreeden/redux-patterns/README.md

 ### What doesn't change

-- Any component can manipualte redux state by dispatching actions
+- Any component can manipualte redux state by dispatching actions.
-- Middleware can still be used but redux middleware thrives on unique messages so a little more thoughtfulness has to be employed with type/payload analysis
+- Middleware can still be used but redux middleware thrives on unique messages so a little more thoughtfulness has to be employed with type/payload analysis.

 ### Is this better than a Singleton?